ArteryTek/AT32F421_Firmware_Library/project/at_start_f421/examples/crc/calculation/readme.txt

   this demo is based on the at-start board, in this demo, shows how to use crc calculation unit to get a crc code of a given buffer of data word(32-bit), if get a correct crc value led3 will be turn on, else led4 will be turn on.
+  for more detailed information. please refer to the application note document AN0109.